-The Canon D30 writes its imaging data to Compact Flash cards, while the X-E3 uses SDXC cards.
+The D30 writes its imaging data to Compact Flash cards, while the X-E3 uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-D30 and Fujifilm X-E3 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-E3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon D30 does not offer wifi capability.
+In contrast, the D30 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D30 (unlike the X-E3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-E3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the Canon D30 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon D30 was succeeded by the Canon D60.
+Both the D30 and the X-E3 have been discontinued, but can regularly be found used on ebay.
+The D30 was replaced by the Canon D60, while the X-E3 was followed by the Fujifilm X-E4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.